A Woman Named Hello was actually my second attempt at a film.

 After establishing Asheville Productions as a legal entity, my first thought was to make a documentary about Moni Taylor and her moving b&w photography of the little babies who lived such brief lives.

 Despite many efforts over many months, I was unable to get a grant or pull together production funds.
-Which I guess was just as well because a few months after the feature I’d written for the Mountain XPress was published, Moni dropped a bombshell on me.
+Which was just as well because a few months after the feature I’d written for the Mountain XPress was published, Moni dropped a bombshell on me.

+We were having coffee at the Dripolater in downtown Asheville when she told me she had applied and been accepted to serve in the Peace Corps.
 In the midst of the happy morning buzz of coffee machines, chatter and chill music all around me at the Dripolator, I sat stunned and sad, the coffee in my cup turning cold as she told me all about her new adventure.

 She’d been hoping to get stationed in Eastern Europe, she told me.
-But instead, she’d assigned to Malawi, a small country in Africa and one of the poorest in the world.
+But instead, she’d been assigned to Malawi, a small country in Africa and one of the poorest in the world.
 Learning that Malawi was nicknamed ‘the warm heart of Africa,’ Moni turned it into an opportunity and embraced the idea of going there instead.

 She was so excited, I tried to be happy for her.
 But I was also heartbroken to hear my first best friend in Asheville would soon be leaving to live and work on other side of the world.